 - Outstanding teaching and mentorship skills.

-The Reproductive Endocrinology and Infertility Fellowship at the University of Utah accepts one fellow in 2 of every 3 years.
-We were accredited by ABOG in 2016 with a 5 year accreditation, and are currently undergoing the accreditation process with ACGME.
+The Reproductive Endocrinology and Infertility Fellowship at the University of Utah accepts one fellow per year.
+We are accredited by ACGME.

 Recent fellow theses include:

-The third year of the REI fellowship includes 6 months of research, and 6 months of clinical time, divided into alternating 2 month blocks.
+The third year of the REI fellowship includes 6 months of research, and 6 months of elective time, divided into alternating 2 month blocks.
 This research schedule is designed to assure completion and submission of the thesis by the end of fellowship.
-Fellows rotate in medical endocrinology, pediatric endocrinology, and male infertility clinics during the third year, as well as honing skills in surgery, ART, and complex reproductive endocrinologic management.
+Fellows participate in longitudinal clinical experiences in medical endocrinology and pediatric endocrinology during the third year.
+Elective time options include ART, research, male fertility, oncofertility, transgender medicine, and surgery, and is designed to be customized for each individual fellow.

 Our fellowship curriculum includes weekly didactic sessions led by the faculty with topics based on the REI Guide to Learning as published by ABOG.
 Additionally, fellows participate in selected didactics and interdisciplinary case conferences with pediatric and medical endocrinology.
 We hold monthly journal clubs to discuss innovative and important basic science and clinical papers as a division, and also participate in joint journal clubs with other divisions including Maternal Fetal Medicine.
 Our division has lead a Fertility and Sterility Journal Club Live:

-Fellows attend the ASRM Annual Meeting and one additional conference in most years.
+Fellows attend the ASRM Annual Meeting in the second and third years, the SREI Fellows’ Symposium in the first and third years, and one additional conference in most years.
 We sponsor each fellow to attend the Exxcellence in Clinical Research Course.